Reading Rhythms for Jazz Guitar

 Ties serve a similar purpose in that they are adding value to a beat.
 However, ties work by linking two note values together.

-In this example, you have a quarter note being tied to a sixteenth note.
+In this example, you have a quarter note being tied to an eighth note.
 All this is doing is tying their values together.
-This would be counted as "1 (2)-e-&-da".
+This would be counted as "1 (2)-&".
 The two in parentheses is silent and is only there for reference to the pulse.

 Reading Rhythms: Example #1